mostafamhmdi/Persian-OCR/README.md

 ### Dataset

 The OCR system is trained on a dataset comprising approximately 570,000 labeled images of Persian alphabets.
-This dataset is publicly available on Kaggle and can be accessed [GitHub Pages](https://pages.github.com/).
+This dataset is publicly available on Kaggle and can be accessed [here](https://www.kaggle.com/datasets/mostafamohammadi1/persian-alphabets-and-numbers).

 ### Accuracy